RuneSor/sfdx-workflow-project/README.md

 10) Update the contents of `sfdx-project.json` and `project-scratch-def.json` if needed and save.

-14) Commit the updated `sfdx-project.json`,`project-scratch-def.json`, and `server.key.enc` files.
+14) Commit the changes to your master branch, then create a new branch named 'dev'.

 Now you're ready to Set up Actions (se image).

 ![alt text](assets/set_up_actions.png)

-Then, when you commit and push a change, your change kicks off a Workflow build.
+Then, when you commit and push a change to the 'dev' branch, your change kicks off a Workflow build which tests the changes.
+More tests will be added.

 Enjoy!